Rottingdean

-Rottingdean is a village in the city Brighton and Hove, on the south coast of England.
-It borders the villages Saltdean, Ovingdean and Woodingdean, and has a historic centre, often the subject of picture postcards.
+Rottingdean is a village in the city of Brighton and Hove, on the south coast of England.
+It borders the villages Saltdean, Ovingdean and Woodingdean, and has a historic centre.

 Name

 The name Rottingdean is normally interpreted as the valley of the people associated with Rōta (a male personal name).
 Rota was probably the leader of a band of Saxons who invaded the region in 450–500 AD and replaced the existing Romano-British inhabitants.
 The first recorded mention is Rotingeden, in the Domesday Book of 1086.
 Other variations to be found in ancient charters include Ruttingedene (1272), Rottyngden (1315) and Rottendeane (1673).

 The name was contrasted unflatteringly with Goodwood (another place in Sussex) in a national 1970s advertising campaign for wood-preserver.